vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 title = "3 The Victim for Agni and Soma"

 +++
-### a
-### b
-### c
-May Agni here make room for us;

-May he go before us cleaving the foe;
-Joyously may he conquer our foes;
-May he win booty in the contest for booty.
-### d
-Step widely, O Visnu;
-Give us broad space for dwelling in;
-Drink the ghee, thou whose birthplace is in the ghee;
-Lengthen (the years) of the lord of the sacrifice.
-### e
-Soma goeth, who knoweth the way;
-He approacheth the place of the gods,
-To sit on the birthplace of Order .
-### f
-Thou art the seat of Aditi.
-### g
-Do thou sit on the seat of Aditi.
 ### h
-This, god Savitr, is the Soma of you (gods); guard it; let it escape you not.
 ### i
-So, O Soma, god to the gods, hast thou gone, and I here man to man, with offspring, with increase of wealth.
 ### k
-Honour to the gods I Homage to the Pitrs!
-1 Here (may) I (be free) from Varuna's noose; may I gaze on the heaven, on the light that is for all men,
-M Agni, lord of vows, thou art the vow-lord of vows.
-### n
-May my body that bath been in thee be here in me; may thy body that hath been in me be there in thee.
-### o
-Be aright the vows, O vow-lord, of both of us votaries.

 ## 05
 ### a
 I have passed by some, I have not approached others.